learnsometing/gatsby-starter-modern-dev-boilerplate/README.md

 1. **`/__mocks__`**: This directory contains recommended mocks for [unit testing.](https://www.gatsbyjs.org/docs/unit-testing/#3-useful-mocks-to-complete-your-testing-environment)

 2. **`/.vscode`**: This directory contains vscode settings for linting on save.
-If you don't use vscode or don't want the editor to format on save, delete this file.
+If you don't use vscode or don't want the editor to format on save, delete this folder.

 3. **`/e2e`**: This directory contains the cypress end to end testing files and environment configuration.